pnp/cli-microsoft365/docs/docs/cmd/todo/task/task-add.md

 ## Remarks

-When you specify the values for `categories`, the possible values for color are pre-set constants such as `None`, `preset0` and `preset1` or a collor mapped property such as `Red`, `Orange` and `blue`.
+When you specify the values for `categories`, each category can correspond to the displayName property of an [outlookCategory](https://learn.microsoft.com/en-us/graph/api/resources/outlookcategory?view=graph-rest-1.0).
 It is permissible to use distinct names.

 ## Examples